relentless-pursuit/gsoc-report-2024/README.md

 - **GitHub Actions**: Implemented and optimized CI/CD workflows for testing and regression reporting.
 - **Code Quality Tools**: Worked extensively with tools like Checkstyle, PMD, and SpotBugs, learning how they enforce coding standards, prevent bugs, and ensure code consistency

-In addition, I improved my **project management**, **communication**, and **problem-solving** skills through collaboration with my mentors and the Checkstyle community.
+---

 ### Current Status and Future Work

-The project is complete, with the tools in a stable state, integrated into Checkstyle’s workflow.
+The project is almost complete, with the tools in a stable state, integrated into Checkstyle’s workflow.
 The next steps include:
-- Further optimizing the Checkstyle Extractor and adding more language features as Java evolves.
-- Refining `DiffTool.java` to support new use cases and improve performance.

-### What I Learned
+- Addressing regression-testing failure of some checks
+- Integrating projects.yml feature into regression-report.yml
+- Improving code quality to the highest standards, the final polishing of DiffTool and Extractor.

+---

 ### What I Learned